Network Cable Unplugged Error After Windows 10 Upgrade

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-User upgraded to Windows 10 but the network adapter does not work.
+The user upgraded to Windows 10 but the network adapter does not work.
 When pointing to the network icon in the taskbar or looking into “Network Connections”, it displays the error “Network cable unplugged”.

 This issue can be caused by a corrupt or incompatible driver.
 This error can also appear when a suitable driver is not installed.